AshleyYakeley/Truth/mkdocs/docs/invocation.md

 To just parse and type-check a file without running it, use `-n` or `--no-run`.

-If you want to make a script executable from the command line, you can put this at the top, in the usual UNIX fashion:
+If you want to make a script executable from the command line, you can put this at the top, in the usual Unix fashion:

 ```text
 #!/usr/bin/pinafore